TheJJ/ceph-balancer/README.md

 One mitigation is the [mgr balancer](https://docs.ceph.com/en/latest/rados/operations/balancer/).

 This is an alternative Ceph balancer implementation.
-The current (octopus) upstream balancer optimizes for (weighted) equal number of PGs on each OSD for each pool.
+* The upstream balancer optimizes for (weighted) equal number of PGs on each OSD for each pool.
-This balancer has a different strategy: optimizing for equal OSD size utilization.
+* This balancer optimizes for equal OSD storage utilization and PG placement accross all pools.

 For most clusters, the `mgr balancer` works well.
-For heterogeneous clusters with a lot of device and server capacity variance, placement may be very bad - the reason this balancer was created.
+For heterogeneous clusters with a lot of device and server capacity variance _and_ many pools, placement may be very bad - the reason this balancer was created.

 ## How?